xpgo/obsidian-folder-note-plugin/README.md

 - Hide Note: turn off the setting if you want to show the folder note file.
 - Note Name: set the folder note name, like `_overview_` or `index`.
 You can use {{FOLDER_NAME}} to set the note name same as folder, **BUT** it is not recommended, because you have to manually change all the note file name if you rename a folder.
-- Note inital content: set the initial content for new folder note, {{FOLDER_NAME}} in the content which will be replaced with the folder name.
+- Note inital content: set the initial content for new folder note.
+- {{FOLDER_NAME}} in the content will be replaced with the folder name.
+- {{FOLDER_BRIEF}} in the content will be replaced with the folder overview in card view.

 ## Change log

+### 0.3.0

+- Automatically generate card-view of folder overview (Experimental).

 ### 0.2.5